muhammedkotan/mafese_feature-selection/README.md

 If you found this work useful, I would be grateful if you could see and cite the following publications.

-[1](Under review)Kotan, M “Facilitating Metaheuristic-Based Feature Selection in Machine Learning via an Interactive Web Interface” (2023)

-Also you can see our related papers:

-**[2] Oğur, N. B., Kotan, M., Balta, D., Yavuz, B. Ç., Oğur, Y. S., Yuvacı, H. U., & Yazıcı, E. (2023).
+**[1] Oğur, N. B., Kotan, M., Balta, D., Yavuz, B. Ç., Oğur, Y. S., Yuvacı, H. U., & Yazıcı, E. (2023).
 Detection of depression and anxiety in the perinatal period using Marine Predators Algorithm and kNN.
 Computers in Biology and Medicine, 161, 107003.